 The Magasins Généraux host events around electronic music, such as the Central, a house festival.

-Festive cruises are proposed on the canal de l’Ourcq departing from the bassin de La Villette.
+Festive cruises are held on the canal de l’Ourcq departing from the bassin de La Villette.
 Enjoy a drink, dance to the DJ’s electro sets or listen to live music on the boat while admiring the Paris lights shimmering on the face of the water… everything is possible!

 Belleville, Ménilmontant, canal Saint-Martin...

 The 18th, 19th and 20th arrondissements in Paris are where night-owls like to go.
 Ménilmontant and Belleville are areas known for their concert halls (La Maroquinerie or La Bellevilloise), cafés and night bars.